Kama culture: Origin and periodization

 In its development the Kama culture passed through three stages: early (sites: Mokino, Ust-Bukorok, Ziarat, Ust-Shizhma), middle (sites: Khutorskaya Kryazhskaya, Lebedynska) and late (sites: Lyovshino, Chernashka).
 The culture was formed in the early Neolithic on a local Mesolithic substrate under the influence of southern steppe populations.
 The prehistoric phase according to archaeologists emerged around 2,000 BC.
 During this stage, the culture existed in the area that began in the Ufa River (in modern Bashkortostan) through the entire Kama drainage area to the upper Pechora River (Komimu).
 In the southern regions the influence of the nearby forest-steppe cultures of the Middle Volga can be observed during the whole period of existence.

 In the developed Neolithic a population of Trans-Ural origin penetrates in the upper and middle Kama.
 In this period there are formed local variants: Verkhnekamsk, Ikska-Belsky and Nizhnekamsk.
 At the end of the Neolithic the lower Kama falls under the influence of the Early Eneolithic Samara culture.

+Linguistic affiliation

+Linguist Asko Parpola (2022) associates the Kama culture and the Elshanka culture with an expansion of PIE speakers into an area spoken by the early Proto-Uralic language, which would later expand eastwards and westwards with the Seima-Turbino material culture.
+Uralic languages would later be transmitted by language shift from groups of hunters and fishers participating in the spread of the Seima-Turbino culture towards Siberia and back to Northeastern Europe.